-This affidavit must be amended recently filed affidavit not later the upon the submittal of any new bid an (i) thirty days after the effective date of any such chan AFFIDAVIT: [Number of Affidav its Sworn and Subscribed (On This Day:] I, the undersigned, hereby swear awarded a contract, as described individual awarded such a contract have not entered into any consul agreement listed below: d in Connecticut General who is authorized to exec Statutes § 4a-81(b), or that I ute such contract.
-I further swe am the ear that I Consultant's Name and Title Na ame of Firm (if applicable) Start Date End Da Description of Services Provided: te Cost Is the consultant a former State er If YES: Name of Former State Age ficial?
-YES NO Sworn as true to the best of my kn t to the penalties of false statem ent.
-Printed Name of Bidder or Vendor Signature of Chief Office Individual ial or Date Printed Name (of above) Dept. of Public Health Awarding State Sworn and subscribed before m ne on this day of, Commissioner of the e Superior Court or Notary Pu blic
+This affidavit must be amended if there is any change in the information contained in the most recently filed affidavit not later than (i) thirty days after the effective date of any such change or (ii) upon the submittal of any new bid or proposal, whichever is earlier.

+AFFIDAVIT: [Number of Affidav] I, the undersigned, hereby swear awarded a contract, as described individual awarded such a contract have not entered into any consul agreement listed below: d in Connecticut Gene t who is authorized to e ral Statutes § 4a-8 execute such contrac B1(b), or that I am the ct.
+I further swear that I Consultant's Name and Title Name of Firm (if a pplicable) Start Date End Da Description of Services Provided: ite Co st Is the consultant a former State er If YES: Name of Former State Age Sworn as true to the best of my kr ncy Te rmination Date of Er · - Printed Name of Bidder or Vendor Signature of Chief O Individual fficial or Date Dept. of Public Printed Name (of above e) Health Awarding State Agency Sworn and subscribed before m ne on this o day of · Commissioner of the Superior Cou rt